Fleckism/SecurityPlus/SecurityPlus/7B knowledge-Based Authentication.md

 ### Offline Attacks

 An _offline attack_ means that the attacker has managed to obtain a database of password hashes, such as %SystemRoot%\System32\config\SAM, %SystemRoot%\NTDS\NTDS.DIT (the Active Directory credential store), or /etc/shadow.
-Once the password database has been obtained, the password cracker does not interact with the authentication system. **The only indicator of this type of attack (other than misuse of the account in the event of a successful attack) is a file system audit log that records the malicious account accessing one of these files.
-Threat actors can also read credentials from host memory, in which case the only reliable indicator might be the presence of attack tools on a host.**
+Once the password database has been obtained, the password cracker does not interact with the authentication system. **The only indicator of this type of attack (other than misuse of the account in the event of a successful attack) is a file system audit log that records the malicious account accessing one of these files. [[threat actor]]s can also read credentials from host memory, in which case the only reliable indicator might be the presence of attack tools on a host.**

 If the attacker cannot obtain a database of passwords, a packet sniffer might be used to obtain the client response to a server challenge in a protocol such as [[NTLM]] or [[CHAP]]/MS-CHAP.
 Although these protocols avoid sending the hash of the password directly, the response is derived from it in some way.
 Password crackers can exploit weaknesses in a protocol to calculate the hash and match it to a dictionary word or brute force it.
 # BRUTE-FORCE AND DICTIONARY ATTACKS